ThisIsSidam/rem-reminds-you/README.md

+## Notice

+Hey guys!
+Anyone using the app or thinking of using it..
+The app works.
+Normally.
+But can have improvements..
+Also there are some issues.. obvsiouly.
+It is just that I am a little too busy.
+I know what needs to be done in it..
+I just can't find the time to do it.. so I'm sorry about that.
+I'll handle it whenever I get it.
+Thanks for using the app.

 # Rem Reminds You : A Reminder Application

 This is a simple reminder app built using Flutter.
 But it is not so simple as it reminds user repetetively until the reminder gets marked as "Done".